 Considering running with your dog off-lead?
 Don’t, with perhaps one exception.
 Running a dog off-lead in anywhere but the most remote locations, far from any motor vehicles, is an invitation to disaster.
 No matter how well-trained your dog is, or how reliable you believe his recall to be, it only takes one squirrel, rabbit, or deer, and one car, on even the remotest of country roads, to tragically prove to you that your dog will sometimes behave on instinct.
 If you have access to trails in wooded areas that allow unleashed dogs, far from any roads, running with your dog off-lead is a fun and liberating experience for you both.
 It is not without risks, however.
 A dog who does not remain in eyesight of his human runner or cannot be called off prey is not a good candidate for even a remote off-lead run.

 Warning: It’s fun

-But it is Aero, 9, who overtly displays his happiness on every run.
+But it is Aero, at 9 years old, who overtly displays his happiness on every run.
 While running with a joyous bounce, he occasionally looks up at me with a smile and jumps up on my side as if to say, “This is so much fun!
 I love running with you, Mom!”
 I love running with you, too, Aero.